Vizzuality/marxan-cloud/docs/features/role-based-access-control/managing-roles/brief.md

-Project/scenario owners can search for *any* user within the instance, as long as their account is active (that is, their email address was verified after account creation, and their account is not flagged as deleted).
+Project/scenario owners can search for *any* user within the instance, as long as their account is active (that is, their email address was verified after account creation, and their account is not marked as deleted).

 Users can only be found by typing their full email address as used for their Marxan Cloud account (case insensitive).